 believe that ID belongs in the public school science curriculum one could

-just as well also conclude that all Sunday school classes should be required to teach
+just as well conclude that all Sunday school classes should be required to teach

-Darwinism along side the biblical creation myth.
-After all
+Darwin along side the biblical creation myth.
+After all,

 "teaching the controversy” right from the beginning would foster